 ABOUT BOWEL CANCER

-Anal cancer affects the anus, which is the final 4 cm of the large bowel that opens to facilitate defaecation.
-While abnormal cells in the anus can sometimes be harmless, they may eventually progress into cancer.
-However, the outlook for patients with anal cancer is often better than for other types of bowel cancer, especially if it is identified at an early stage.
+The anus is the final 4 cm of the large bowel that opens to facilitate defaecation.
+While abnormal cells in the anus can sometimes be harmless, they may progress into cancer.
+Anal cancer is highly treatable if detected early, and the outlook for patients with anal cancer is often better than for other types of bowel cancer.
+Precancerous and cancerous changes in the anal canal are similar to cervical cancer.

 Annual incidence rates of anal cancer in New Zealand per 100,000 population by age group†